ZenitK/zenitk.github.io/_drafts/import-from-csv-to-elasticsearch-with-logstash.md

 That's why there is Logstash in the known E**L**K stack.
 Its job is to *watch* to a data source, *process* incoming data, and *output* it into specified sources.
 Once started, it usually stays on and watches for any changes in the data source.

 Here, I'll guide you step by step on how to import a sample CSV into Elasticsearch 7.x using Logstash 7.x.
 By the end, you should be able to tweak the provided example to fit your own needs.
-There will be plenty of links to the official documentation, but that's just for your own convenience.
+There will be plenty of links to the official documentation, but that's just for convenience.

 ## Sample CSV

 For this blog, I've imported the usual [Hackernews stories](https://news.ycombinator.com/) from [BigQuery Public Data Sets](https://cloud.google.com/bigquery/public-data).
-You can download the CSV [here](/assets/posts/2020/import-from-csv-to-elasticsearch-with-logstash/hackernews.csv).
+The CSV is available [here](/assets/posts/2020/import-from-csv-to-elasticsearch-with-logstash/hackernews.csv).

-I've imported the schema 1:1 as it is in BigQuery right now.
-It looks like this:
+The schema looks like this:

 | Field name  | Type      | Description                                              |
 |-------------|-----------|----------------------------------------------------------|